-(G) To effectuate its consent to the authority of the adjudicative bodies set forth in this section 12.3, subdivision (f), the Tribe shall, in the exercise of its sovereignty, expressly waive, and also waive its right to assert, sovereign immunity in connection with the jurisdiction of the Tribal Court, the Claims Commission, the tribal court of appeal, and the JAMS appeal, and in any action in state or federal court to (i) enforce an obligation provided in this subdivision (f), or (ii) enforce or execute a judgment based upon the award of the Tribal Court, the Claims Commission, the tribal court of appeal, or the JAMS appeal.
+(G) To effectuate its consent to the authority of the adjudicative bodies set forth in this section 12.3, subdivision (f), the Tribe shall, in the exercise of its sovereignty, expressly waive, and also waive its right to assert, sovereign immunity in connection with the jurisdiction of the Tribal Court, Claims Commission, tribal court of appeal, and JAMS appeal, and in any action in state or federal court to (i) enforce an obligation provided in this subdivision (f), or (ii) enforce or execute a judgment based upon the award of the Tribal Court, the Claims Commission, the tribal court of appeal, or the JAMS appeal.

-- (5) The employment discrimination complaint ordinance required under subdivision (f)(4) may require, as a prerequisite to invoking the dispute resolution processes expressly authorized in this subdivision (f), that the claimant exhaust the Tribe's administrative remedies, if any exist, in the form of a tribal employment discrimination complaint resolution process, for resolving the employment-related claim in accordance with the following standards: - (A) Upon receipt of written notice from a claimant or the claimant's representative in which the claimant alleges that he or she has suffered prohibited harassment, retaliation, or employment discrimination, the Tribe or its designee shall provide notice by personal service or certified mail, return receipt requested, that the claimant is first required to exhaust the Tribe's employment discrimination complaint resolution process, and if dissatisfied with the resolution, is entitled to adjudicate his or her claim pursuant to the processes in subdivision (f)(4). - (B) The claimant must bring his or her administrative claim within one hundred eighty (180) days of receipt of the written notice (limitation period) of the Tribe's employment discrimination complaint resolution process, as long as the notice thereof is served personally on the claimant or by certified mail with an executed return receipt by the claimant and the one hundred eighty (180)day limitation period is prominently displayed on the front page of the notice. - (C) The decision of the Tribe's employment discrimination complaint resolution process shall be in writing, shall be based on the facts surrounding the dispute, shall be a reasoned decision, and shall be rendered within one hundred eighty (180) days from the date the administrative claim was filed, unless the Tribe and the claimant mutually agree upon a longer period.
+- (5) The employment discrimination complaint ordinance required under subdivision (f)(4) may require, as a prerequisite to invoking the dispute resolution processes expressly authorized in this subdivision (f), that the claimant exhaust the Tribe's administrative remedies, if any exist, in the form of a tribal employment discrimination complaint resolution process, for resolving the employment-related claim in accordance with the following standards: - (A) Upon receipt of written notice from a claimant or the claimant's representative in which the claimant alleges that he or she has suffered prohibited harassment, retaliation, or employment discrimination, the Tribe or its designee shall provide notice by personal service or certified mail, return receipt requested, that the claimant is required to proceed with the Tribe's employment discrimination complaint resolution process in the event that the claimant wishes to pursue his or her claim. - (B) The claimant must bring his or her administrative claim within one hundred eighty (180) days of receipt of the written notice (limitation period) of the Tribe's employment discrimination complaint resolution process, as long as the notice thereof is served personally on the claimant or by certified mail with an executed return receipt by the claimant and the one hundred eighty (180)-day limitation period is prominently displayed on the front page of the notice. - (C) Adjudication as provided in subdivision (f)(4) may be stayed until the completion of the Tribe's employment discrimination complaint resolution process or one hundred eighty (180) days from the date the claim was filed, whichever first occurs, unless the Tribe and the claimant mutually agree upon a longer period. - (D) The decision of the Tribe's employment discrimination complaint resolution process shall be in writing, shall be based on the facts surrounding the dispute, shall be a reasoned decision, and shall be rendered within one hundred eighty (180) days from the date the claim was filed, unless the Tribe and the claimant mutually agree upon a longer period.